El hijo del Cacique: Background and legal problems

-The telenovela was initially be titled Martín Elías, el inmortal, but because the name and image of the singer belong to his two former ex-wives, and because the telenovela is not based solely on Martín's life, since a large part would star Rafael Santos, the brother of the singer, the title was modified to El hijo del Cacique.
+The telenovela was initially to be titled Martín Elías, el inmortal, but because the name and image of the singer belong to his two former ex-wives, and because the telenovela is not based solely on Martín's life, since a large part would star Rafael Santos, the brother of the singer, the title was modified to El hijo del Cacique.
 The telenovela story is based on the stories of the singer's brothers and mother and will take place in Valledupar and Bogotá.